DPSIM Static Module Manual

 7. Unit Operation Models

-Every process unit on the flowsheet uses a model.
-The model converts input streams into output streams according to its parameters and calculation method.
-The manual explains how to configure and review models; the mathematical details are maintained in the DPSIM Models Reference.
+Every process unit uses a model to convert input streams into output streams.
+Configure and review the model in its equipment panel; equations and model-specific assumptions are documented in the DPSIM Models Reference.

 Model panel tabs